 Listed by Barrington Hall and sold by John Coles, both from Thomas & Talbot Real Estate, the third straight year this company has sold the most expensive home in Loudoun.
 Built in 1850 and sited on a whopping 423 acres in western Loudoun, this is a horse lover’s dream.
-A traditional manor house with contemporary upgrades, this 4,554 square foot home has 4 bedrooms, 4 full baths, 6 wood burning fireplaces, and a swimming pool.
+A traditional manor house with contemporary upgrades and 4,554 square foot, the home has 4 bedrooms, 4 full baths, 6 wood burning fireplaces, and a swimming pool.
 A fully functioning horse farm with a pond, four fenced paddocks, 20 stalls and kennels, a manager’s apartment and two tenant homes.

 There you have it, LoCo’s top 5 most expensive homes sold in 2012.
 Which one is your favorite?

 P.S.
 Here are some currently available luxury homes for you to browse:

 (all data current as of 3/8/2014)

 $1,119,900 : 43518 Butler Pl, Leesburg5 beds, 4 full, 1 part baths

 $999,900 : 18248 Shinniecock Hills Pl, Leesburg5 beds, 4 full, 1 part baths